Exodus 9–12: Death & The Passover Lamb

 Now it happened at midnight that Yahweh struck all the firstborn in the land of Egypt, from the firstborn of Pharaoh who sat on his throne to the firstborn of the captive who was in the dungeon, and all the firstborn of cattle.
 Then Pharaoh arose in the night, he and all his servants and all the Egyptians, and there was a great cry in Egypt, for there was no home where there was not someone dead.

-The next day he saw Jesus coming to him and said, “Behold, the Lamb of God who takes away the sin of the world!”
+On the next day, he saw Jesus coming to him and said, “Behold, the Lamb of God who takes away the sin of the world!”

 John 1:29 LSB